woodpjames/CS1632_Spring2021/exercises/1/README.md

 When your exercise is marked as graded, you should find feedback written on your grade details.
 Please use the feedback wisely when doing Deliverable 1!

-* One quirk about submissions: the exercise on GradeScope is due on Wednesday but late submission is allowed until Thursday.
-That is just a trick I'm using to differentiate the two sections.
-The Mon/Wed class should still submit by Wednesday 9:00 Am and the Thu/Thu class should still submit by Thursday 9:00 AM.

 ## Extra Credit